Joko Widodo: Accusations of dynastic politics

 A miniature guillotine emblazoned with Jokowi's face and posters containing criticism and accusations of Jokowi's dynasty politics during the 2024 protests.

-Jokowi was accused of dynastic politics at the end of his reign.
-This accusation arose after his eldest son, Gibran Rakabuming Raka ran as a vice presidential candidate alongside presidential candidate Prabowo Subianto in the 2024 presidential election, following the Constitutional Court's decision with its chairman Anwar Usman who is Jokowi's brother-in-law.
-Apart from that, this accusation is also increasingly being exaggerated when other Jokowi family such as Bobby Nasution are planning to take part in the 2024 general election for Governor of North Sumatra, Kaesang Pangarep is a potential candidate to replace his older brother Gibran as mayor of Surakarta, as well as Erina Gudono, Kaesang's wife, who is said to be running in the 2024 Sleman Regent general election.
-Jokowi was also accused of nepotism and undermining "people's sovereignty".
-Tempo magazine accused Jokowi dynasty politics of destroying democracy in Indonesia.
-Tempo also wrote that Jokowi's interference in the 2024 Indonesian presidential election was a form of Jokowi's effort to protect him from legal consequences.
-This culminated in the 2024 Indonesian local election law protests after an attempt by the House of Representatives to drafting a bill on regional head elections (Pilkada) that contradicts the Constitutional Court's ruling and power.
+Jokowi faced accusations of dynastic politics and nepotism toward the end of his second term.
+These accusations arose after his eldest son, Gibran Rakabuming Raka, ran as the vice-presidential candidate alongside Prabowo Subianto in the 2024 presidential election, following a Constitutional Court decision issued when the court was chaired by Jokowi's brother-in-law, Anwar Usman.
+The issue drew further attention as other members of the Jokowi family also entered or were linked to electoral politics, including Bobby Nasution in the North Sumatra gubernatorial election, Kaesang Pangarep as a possible successor to Gibran as mayor of Surakarta, and Erina Gudono, Kaesang's wife, who was said to be considering a run in the 2024 Sleman regental election.
+Jokowi was also accused of nepotism and of undermining "people's sovereignty".
+Tempo magazine argued that Jokowi's dynastic politics were damaging democracy in Indonesia, and wrote that his interference in the 2024 Indonesian presidential election was an attempt to protect himself from possible legal consequences.
+The issue culminated in the 2024 Indonesian local election law protests after the House of Representatives attempted to draft a regional elections (Pilkada) bill that contradicted the Constitutional Court's ruling.

-The Organized Crime and Corruption Reporting Project (OCCRP) reported Jokowi to be included in their 2024 finalists for Person of the Year in Organized Crime and Corruption, being one of the people who received the most votes that year.
-OCCRP stated that "civil society groups and experts say that Jokowi's government significantly weakened Indonesia's anti-corruption commission" and that "Jokowi was also widely criticised for undermining Indonesia’s electoral and judicial institutions to benefit the political ambitions of his son, who is now vice-president."
-Despite all this, the OCCRP announced the deposed Syrian president Bashar al-Assad as the winner.
+The Organized Crime and Corruption Reporting Project (OCCRP) included Jokowi among its finalists for the 2024 Person of the Year in Organized Crime and Corruption after he received one of the highest vote totals.
+OCCRP said that "civil society groups and experts say that Jokowi's government significantly weakened Indonesia's anti-corruption commission" and that "Jokowi was also widely criticised for undermining Indonesia’s electoral and judicial institutions to benefit the political ambitions of his son, who is now vice-president."
+OCCRP ultimately named the deposed Syrian president Bashar al-Assad as the winner.

+Environmental issues

+In 2019, during a presidential debate with Prabowo Subianto, Jokowi sought to win public support by highlighting Prabowo's alleged ownership of approximately 120,000 hectares of land in Aceh.
+In 2020, Joko Widodo enacted the Omnibus Law (Job Creation Law), which requires palm oil entrepreneurs to support smallholder plantations in the name of social justice for poor communities, while also creating opportunities to legalise previously illegal forest clearing.

+During the floods in Aceh, North Sumatra, and West Sumatra at the end of 2025, Jokowi's volunteer team again targeted Prabowo Subianto over his land ownership in Aceh and accused Susilo Bambang Yudhoyono of issuing the largest number of forest-release permits, citing Greenpeace data.

+However, there is no evidence that President Susilo Bambang Yudhoyono issued permits for forest clearing on degraded or critical lands before 2014, nor is there evidence that Jokowi granted permits on critical lands that caused the floods in Aceh, West Sumatra, and North Sumatra.